How to Evaluate Uncertainty Estimates in Machine Learning for Regression?: INTRODUCTION

-A noteworthy contribution is the article of \cite{hernandez2015probabilistic}.
+While some methods, such as quantile regression, output PIs directly, others output a density.
+The testing procedure for these methods is largely influenced by the article of \citet{hernandez2015probabilistic}.
 To compare their proposed method, probabilistic backpropagation, with existing alternatives, they came up with a novel testing procedure.
-Their testing procedure uses ten publicly available real-world data sets, a fixed number of training epochs, and a fixed number of hidden units and hidden layers.
+Their testing procedure uses ten publicly available real-world data sets and evaluates the loglikelihood on an unseen test set using a fixed training procedure.
+We explain this procedure in detail in Section \ref{logprecedure}.
 This setup allowed for an effective way of comparing different methods.
 Many authors subsequently used this setup as a benchmark to compare their uncertainty estimation methods with those of others \citep{gal2016dropout, lakshminarayanan2017simple, mancini2020prediction,liu2016stein,salimbeni2017doubly}.
-It is implicitly assumed that methods that score better also predict the epistemic uncertainty better.
-This epistemic uncertainty is often used for out-of-distribution detection.
-The reasoning is that in an area that is previously unseen by the model, the epistemic uncertainty has to be high.
+Recent work on PIs also uses these data sets to calculate the PICP score, see for example \citet{pearce2018high}.
+When using real-world data sets, it is impossible to directly evaluate the CI since the true function that generated the data is not known.

+In this article, we demonstrate, both theoretically and through simulation experiments, that both testing methodologies fail to accurately determine the quality of a prediction or confidence interval.
+Specifically, we show that a better loglikelihood does not guarantee better PIs or CIs.
+Furthermore, covering the correct fraction of points in a test set does not test coverage correctly and even if it did, it does not guarantee that the PIs are correct for individual data points.
+As a result, it is possible to select the wrong method, that may not produce sensible PIs or CIs for individual points, as the best.